Airstrikes batter Iran as it attacks Israel and Gulf states, while diplomatic efforts gather pace

 Meanwhile, Lebanon declared Iran’s ambassador persona non grata and ordered him to leave by Sunday.

-Iranian flights have been banned from landing in Lebanon, out of fear that they would carry weapons or funding for Hezbollah, and some top Lebanese government officials have been critical of Tehran’s role in the country, accusing it of dragging Lebanon into another war with Israel.
+Iranian flights have been banned from landing in Lebanon, out of fear that they would carry weapons or funding for Hezbollah, and some top Lebanese government officials have accused Iran of dragging Lebanon into another war with Israel.

 Authorities say Israeli strikes have killed more than 1,000 people in Lebanon and displaced more than 1 million.

-Note: This story has been corrected to show that the individual killed in Bahrain was a Moroccan civilian contractor with the UAE armed forces and not an Emirati soldier.